fractaledmind/litestream-ruby/README.md

     $ rails generate litestream:install

 The installer will create a configuration file at `config/litestream.yml`, an initializer file for configuring the gem at `config/initializers/litestream.rb`, as well as a `Procfile` so that you can run the Litestream replication process alongside your Rails application in production.
+Alternatively, you can let Puma manage the Litestream replication process using the [Puma plugin](#puma-plugin).

 This gem wraps the standalone executable version of the [Litestream](https://litestream.io/install/source/) utility.
 These executables are platform specific, so there are actually separate underlying gems per platform, but the correct gem will automatically be picked for your platform.
 Litestream itself doesn't support Windows, so this gem doesn't either.